Our Box Office and Customer Service team is dedicated to making your visit to Glyndebourne as enjoyable as possible.

 - You need to bring an assistance animal to Glyndebourne or into the auditorium

-We have a team of Front of House Assistants to help make your visit as easy and enjoyable as possible.
-However, we would ask you to ensure a member of your party is able to provide you with assistance around the grounds if you require this.
+We would ask you to ensure a member of your party is able to provide you with assistance around the grounds.

-Lift access is available.
-However, stairs are unavoidable to access the Stalls and the rear Upper Circle.
-We have one small central lift and a large glass lift recommended for wheelchair/mobility scooter users (Please note that wheelchair access to the auditorium is only available at Foyer Circle level).
+Lift access is available to all levels.
+However, stairs are unavoidable to access the seats in the Stalls, Circle and Upper Circle.
+We have one small central lift and a large glass lift recommended for wheelchair/mobility scooter users.
+Wheelchair access to the auditorium is only available at Foyer Circle level.

-Adapted lavatories are situated on the Blue and Red side at Foyer Circle level and next to the Middle & Over Wallop and Nether Wallop restaurants.
+Adapted access toilets are situated on the Blue and Red sides at Foyer Circle level and next to the Middle & Over Wallop and Nether Wallop restaurants.

 If you have booked accessible parking please ask one of our car parking attendants to direct you when you arrive on site.